 We design, manufacture and market the da Vinci Surgical System, an advanced surgical system that we believe represents a new generation of surgery-the third generation.
 The da Vinci Surgical System consists of a surgeon's console, a patient-side cart, a high performance vision system and proprietary "wristed" instruments.
 The da Vinci Surgical System seamlessly translates the surgeon's natural hand movements on instrument controls at a console into corresponding micro-movements of instruments positioned inside the patient through small puncture incisions, or ports.
 We believe that the da Vinci Surgical System is the only commercially available technology that can provide the surgeon with the intuitive control, range of motion, fine tissue manipulation capability and 3-D visualization characteristic of open surgery, while simultaneously allowing the surgeons to work through the small ports of minimally invasive surgery, or MIS.
 By placing computer-enhanced technology between the surgeon and the patient, we believe that the da Vinci System enables surgeons to perform better surgery in a manner never before experienced.
-The da Vinci Surgical System is sold for use in multiple surgical specialties, principally urology, cardiac and general surgery.
+The da Vinci Surgical System is sold for use in multiple surgical specialties, principally urology, cardiac, general, and gynecologic surgery.

 To date, the majority of our revenues have come from the sales of the da Vinci Surgical System, which are high revenue dollar items.
 A smaller percentage of our revenues have come from sales of EndoWrist instruments and accessories, which are lower revenue dollar items.
 In addition, a portion of our revenue comes from the ongoing service of installed da Vinci Surgical Systems.
-Due to the high dollar revenue per system sold, a small variation in system unit sales may cause revenue to vary significantly from quarter to quarter.
+Due to the high dollar revenue per system sold, small variations in system unit sales may cause revenue to vary significantly from quarter to quarter.
 During the useful life of each installed da Vinci Surgical System, we expect to generate revenue through sales of the EndoWrist instrument and accessories and ongoing service.
-Over the past three years, revenue generated from the sale of instruments, accessories, service and training increased from \$15.7 million, or 22% of sales, in 2002 to \$29.9 million, or 33% of sales, in 2003 to \$60.0 million, or 43% of sales, in 2004.
-We have seen a continuation of this trend in 2005 as first quarter recurring revenue grew to \$20.3 million, or 49% of sales, from \$12.5 million, or 46% of sales, during the first quarter of 2004.
-We expect that recurring revenue will continue to grow and become a larger part of overall revenue in the future.
+As our business has matured, revenue generated from the sale of instruments, accessories, service and training increased from \$15.7 million, or 22% of sales, in 2002 to \$29.9 million, or 33% of sales, in 2003 to \$60 million, or 43% of sales, in 2004.
+We have seen a continuation of this trend in 2005 as revenue generated from the sale of instruments, accessories, service and training for the first half of the year grew to \$44.6 million, or 47% of sales, from \$25.5 million, or 44% of sales, during the first half of 2004.
+We expect that revenue generated from the sale of instruments, accessories, service and training will continue to grow and become a larger part of overall revenue in the future.